giifrr/Data-Structure-Algorithms/README.md

 # Data-Structure-Algorithms
-This is a implement code from data structure and algorithms course.
-This code using C++ programming language
+This is an implemented code from data structure and algorithms course.
+This code uses C++ programming language